 - Apply your search strategies to advertised (and unadvertised) opportunities

-- Evaluate what employers have on offer
+- Critically evaluate what employers have on offer (beyond the financial incentives)

 - Describe some of the problems with recruitment, both for employers and yourself